 At that time, Yasinkhan was the Mughal fauzdar of Karad.
 His brother, Niyamatkhan was captured by the Marathas.
 The Marathas asked for a ransom of Rs.15,000.
-Because "this would benefit our watan", Girjoji paid the ransom on behalf of Yasinkhan.
+Because 'this would benefit our watan', Girjoji paid the ransom on behalf of Yasinkhan.
 Girjoji also honoured Yasinkhan, gifting him Rs.30,000, a horse, sword and shield, and robes of honour.
+Around this time, Niyamatkhan was recalled by Aurangzeb, probably because he realised that Niyamatkhan was also indulging in fitna.
 Shahu then captured Karad, and confirmed Mahadaji Jagdale in the Deshmukhi of the subdivision of Masur.
 Meanwhile, Mahadaji Jagdale had also been busy at the court of Rajaram.
-He had been to Jinji twice, and Rajaram had actually issued a whole list of documents in Mahadaji's behalf, restoring to him the Deshmukhi of Masur, after paying 2000 hons.
-After Shahu established his control over Karad, a brother of Girjoji, Shankaraji Jadhav went to see Shahu and had the watan confirmed by him.
-In 1703, while professing to be loyal servants of the Maratha kings, the Jadhavs also went to Aurangzeb, and got made sanads and firmans which confirmed them in their Deshmukhi.
+He had been to Jinji twice, and Rajaram had actually issued a whole list of documents in

+Mahadaji's behalf, restoring to him the Deshmukhi of Masur, after paying 2000 hons.
+After Shahu established his control over Karad, a brother of Girjoji, Shankaraji Yadav went to see Shahu and had the watan confirmed by him.
+In 1703, while professing to be loyal servants of the Maratha kings, the Yadavs also went to Aurangzeb, and got made sanads and firmans which confirmed them in their Deshmukhi.
 For that they paid Rs.
 32,000.
-Thus, in the end, the Jadhavs paid close to four lakh rupees to five sovereigns in order to establish their watan.
+Thus, in the end, the Yadavs paid close to four lakh rupees to five sovereigns in order to establish their watans.
 After this, large chunks of this watan began to be sold by Girjoji's kinsmen without his consent to Dhanaji Jadhav and the Mughal Fauzdar Yasinkhan.
-Girjoji had them restored and also succeeded in getting his kinsmen to agree that they had no ownership rights over the watan.
+Girjoji to get all of them back and also succeeded in getting his kinsmen to agree that they had no ownership rights over the watan.
 Yet, he had to divide his watan with one of them, Swarupji, in 1716.
 He had also to fight off Dhanaji Jadhav who was claiming the Deshmukhi in Tarabai's reign.
 Dhanaji even submitted what turned out to be fake documents supporting his claim to the Deshmukhi.
 Before that, there was conflict with him over the ownership of offerings made during the fair at Pali.
 This was a customary perquisite of the Deshmukh and Dhanaji staked his claim to the offerings.
 Tarabai intervened on Girjoji's behalf.
 Tarabai had to intervene again and request Dhanaji not to interfere with Girjoji's rights.
 During the same year, Dhanaji's men and his son threatened armed conflict.
 Girjoji had to supply men to help his kinsmen who were looking after the Deshmukhi when he was engaged at the Court.
 Yet, the threatened fight did not take place.
 Girjoji's kinsmen themselves had joined the Mughals and were building their own bases.
 Hindu Rao Ghorpade, the new Sardeshmukh of the whole of Svarajya, had given away the Deshmukhi of Aundh to Sidoji Ghorpade.
 Girjoji had to prevail upon him to give it back by reminding Hindurao of their friendship during the flight of Rajaram to Jinji.
 He had to also resist Chandaji Patankar, who was raiding the provinces.
 In the whole process, Girjoji also accumulated other inams on the side.
 We meet Girjoji for the last time in 1750 when the Queen of Kolhapur asks him about customary presents to be made by the king on various occasions.
 By then, he was an established nobleman of the Kolhapur kingdom.
-But before that, he appears in Tarabai's testimony as having helped to depose her from power at Kolhapur. though there is no independent evidence.